-Many events held at university facilities are open to the public.
+Many social, cultural, and athletic events held at university facilities are open to the public.
 Other facilities, such as the bookstore, libraries, and dining halls are also open to the public.
-Access to academic and administrative facilities on campus is generally open to students, employees, and visitors for the purpose of study, work, teaching, and conducting other university business during normal business hours.
-Security in academic and administrative facilities is conducted through routine security patrols by Campus Security, who does not have arrest powers.
+Access to academic and administrative buildings is generally open to students, employees and visitors for the purpose of study, work, teaching and conducting university business during normal business hours (typically Monday through Friday, from 7am - 10pm, except holidays) and are secured during the late evening hours, depending upon special event scheduling and community usage.
+The designated academic buildings are typically secured from 10pm to 6am each night and on weekends and holidays, and access is gained during these times via mechanical key or the electronic access control system.
+Security in academic and administrative facilities is conducted through routine security patrols by UCF Police officers.